 Painted Plates

 One of my favorite ways to decorate painted plates is with a technique called cueda seca.
 It was traditionally used to paint tiles and other architectural or decorative pieces in central Asia in the 14th century.
 Pigments are mixed with oil to sketch a design on the ceramics and the colored glazes are carefully added between the lines.
 Because the oil and water do not mix, this is one approach to painting on ceramics.
-You can learn more about this technique in my video tutorial.

-Sculptural Plates
+Sculptural Ceramic Plates

-This type of decorative plate is less common and they’re my personal favorite to create!
-Sculptural plates incorporate textures and patterns—I like to fuse sand and natural elements with the clay and glaze—to create contemporary works of art.
+This type of decorative plate is less common and they’re my personal favorite to create.
+Sculptural plates incorporate textures and patterns—I also like to fuse sand and natural elements with the clay and glaze—to create contemporary works of art.
 These decorative plates may have unique forms as well as rough and wavy edges.
 They’re ideal for more abstract designs and nature-inspired spaces.

 Collections of Plates